aleezacabahug/metrolina-api-tests/README.md

 tests share state — the key created in Test 4 is used in Test 5.

 ## Assumptions
-- The CreateItem endpoint returns a plain success string, not a JSON object with the new itemKey.
-The created item is located in the subsequent list call by itemNumber.
-- The EditItem endpoint accepts a full item object in the request body.
-- The first item in the GetItemList response is a seeded item safe to use for edit testing.
-- Tests must run sequentially (--runInBand) due to shared state between create and delete.
+- I thought the Create Item endpoint would send back an object with details about the new item (like a receipt), but it just sends back a simple success message instead.
+- I thought that success message would include the new item's ID so I could reference it later, but it didn't — I had to go fetch the full item list and search for it by name.
+- I thought an item would keep the same ID after being edited, but the API gives it a brand new ID every time it's changed, so I had to search for it by name instead.
+- I thought the first item in the list would always be a real pre-seeded item, but I added a filter just in case one of my test items ended up at the top.
+- I thought sending data to the Edit endpoint would just work, but I had to explicitly tell the API I was sending JSON or it wouldn't accept it.

 ## Additional tests I would add with more time (for each one I have already tested)